View Selection for 3D Captioning via Diffusion Ranking: Experiments

 \textbf{Results.} Results are showcased in Table~\ref{tab:text_3d}.
 Considering we updated nearly 20\% captions of the 330k training set for Cap3D 3D-text pairs, we anticipated some improvement, albeit modest.
 However, the improvements exceeded our expectations.
-Our enhanced model (`model + Ours' with 330K data points) consistently outperformed both the `model + Cap3D' (with 330K data points) version and OpenAI's pre-trained Shap·E models.
-Surpassing the OpenAI Shap·E models is non-trivial, as the 'model + cap3d' version generally showed declining performance when compared to the pre-trained model.
+Our enhanced model (`model + Ours' with 330K data points) consistently outperformed both the `model + Cap3D' (with 330K data points) version and pre-trained Shap·E model.
+Surpassing the pre-trained Shap·E model is non-trivial, as the 'model + Cap3D' version generally showed declining performance when compared to the pre-trained Shap·E model, indicating that fine-tuning on Cap3D data actually harms the performance.
 The performance enhancement achieved by correcting 20\% of the data underscores the effectiveness of addressing misalignments in the 3D-text of Cap3D by locating the potential errors and refining with our new captioning approach.
-Furthermore, by expanding our dataset by 2.5 times, we've boosted performance across multiple metrics and models.
-Given that OpenAI's Shap·E model was trained on proprietary data, our findings suggest that our 3D-text dataset could be a competitive open-source alternative.
+Furthermore, by expanding our dataset by 2.5 times, we have boosted performance across multiple metrics and models.
+Given that Shap·E model was trained on proprietary data, our findings suggest that our proposed 3D-text dataset could be a competitive open-source alternative.